invasionofsmallcubes/birthday-greetings-kata-kotlin/README.md

 I used this [link] to migrate from a `java` project to a mixed project `kotlin`/`java`.

 The main point is that `kotlin` code should compile before `java` code so that it can be used.

+Test is still failing so everything is being executed

+####Iteration \#2
+Started refactoring in `Java`.
+Almost addressed all the peculiar points.